 The synopsis of exemplary agent-based KM systems in Section 3 with respect to these dimensions showed how the design space is covered by today's research approaches, prototypes and systems.
 Though most applications are not entirely agent-based from organizational analysis to system implementation, the potential of agent technology in all phases was demonstrated.
-On the other hand, it is clear that the majority of KM applications nowadays is not explicitly agent-based.
-Thus, there is still much work to be done in order to fathom the capability of agent technology for KM systems.
+On the other hand it is a fact that the vast majority of KM applications nowadays is not explicitly agent-based.
+Thus, there is still much work to be done in order to fathom the capability of agent technology for KM information systems.